 10. Dalston Superstore, Dalston

-Chilled out brunches by day, rowdy fun by night: Dalston Superstore is your go-to destination for great food and smashing parties on Kingsland High Street.
-Head to the bar and restaurant first, and end the night on the basement dancefloor among a lively, diverse LGBTQ+ crowd.
+Chilled out brunches by day, raucous fun by night: Dalston Superstore is your go-to destination for great food and smashing parties on Kingsland High Street.
+Head to the bar and restaurant first, and end the night on the basement dancefloor among a lively, diverse crowd.

 📍 117 Kingsland High Street, E8 2PB.
 Nearest station is Dalston Kingsland.